-The Academic Reading test assesses a wide range of reading skills including your ability to follow an argument, recognise a writer’s opinion, attitude or purpose.
+The IELTS Academic Reading test assesses a wide range of reading skills including your ability to follow an argument, recognize a writer’s opinion, attitude or purpose.
 It looks at how well you can read to understand main ideas, details, opinions and implied meanings.
 Your reading comprehension skills are tested, covering skimming, scanning and reading for detail.

 The Academic Reading test is made up of 3 long texts which are taken from current books, journals, magazines and newspapers.
 The texts are related to topics you might face if you were to study at an undergraduate or postgraduate level or apply for professional registration in an English-speaking environment.

 You will have to answer 40 questions in the Academic Reading test.
 These questions can range from multiple choice to identifying information or a writer’s view, matching headings, features and sentence endings, as well as sentence, summary, note, table and flow-chart completions, and short-answer questions.

 If you take computer-delivered IELTS, you will do the tests in the following order on the same day: Listening, Reading and Writing, with the Speaking test before or after this test session.

 If you take paper-based IELTS, you will do the tests in the following order: Writing, Reading and Listening.
 Depending on the test centre, the Speaking test can be done on the same day, or up to 7 days either before or after the test date.